Generative AI models capture realistic sea-ice evolution from days to decades: Acknowledgments

-We train on two Nvidia RTX A6000 with $48\,\text{GB}$ memory (per-device batch size $16$) and eight Nvidia A100 with $80\,\text{GB}$ memory (per-device batch size $4$).
-The training of GenSIM needs on the eight Nvidia A100 around $2$ days.
+We train on eight Nvidia A100 with $80\,\text{GB}$ memory (per-device batch size $4$), on which the training needs around $2$~days.
 The models are implemented with \textit{bfloat16} mixed-precision in Python \cite{vanrossum_python_1995} based on PyTorch \cite{paszke_pytorch_2019}, PyTorch lightning \cite{falcon_pytorchlightning_2020}, and Hydra \cite{yadan_hydra_2019}.
-The data and code for the models will be made publicly available upon acceptance.
+The code for the model, the training, and to produce the training data is available at \url{https://github.com/cerea-daml/gensim}, while the trained model checkpoints are available at \url{https://huggingface.co/tobifinn/gensim}.

+For inference, we use two Nvidia RTX A6000 with $48\,\text{GB}$ memory.
 As sampler for GenSIM, we use a second-order Heun scheme \cite{karras_analyzing_2023} with $20$ steps and a sigmoid-like pseudo-time scheduler as visualised in Fig. \ref{fig:app_weighting}b.
-Each forecast with GenSIM hence needs $39$ neural network evaluations, taking around $4.5\,\text{s}$ on a Nvidia RTX A6000.
+Each forecast with GenSIM hence needs $39$ neural network evaluations, taking around $4.5\,\text{s}$ on an Nvidia RTX A6000.